Pocket PC 2000: System features

 The capabilities of the hardware devices running Pocket PC made the operating system suitable for multimedia and playing Windows CE games.
 Windows Media Player is used to play back MP3 and WMA files.
 Voice Recorder is used to capture sound via the device's microphone, which is then saved in the WAV format, and can be played back here.
 A majority of the games for Windows CE were made freely downloadable from the Internet, and a few were titles launched commercially at retail stores and on websites.
-Included in every Pocket PC device is the phenomenal card game Microsoft Solitaire.
+Included in every Pocket PC device is the card game Microsoft Solitaire.
 The rest of the games are installed by connecting the device to and running the setup program on a computer.

 Hardware

 All Pocket PC 2000 devices have a USB port and an infrared port that meets the Infrared Data Association standard.
 The USB port has the sole function of synchronizing data with PCs and does not support peripherals.
 The infrared port is used to transfer data between PCs or other Pocket PC devices at a maximum speed of 115.2 kbps.

 Most Pocket PC 2000 devices shipped with 32 MB of random access memory (RAM) and a few had an expansion slot for memory cards.
 These slots supported PC cards and those for mobile devices, such as the CompactFlash.
 The memory itself is used to store both files and working data, and is allocated to either of them both automatically and manually.
 At this time, there was no set standard for which instruction set architecture to use, but all devices used either MIPS, SH-3, or StrongARM processors.
 The processors ran with top speeds ranging from 131 to 206 MHz.